Voiced postalveolar fricative

-A voiced postalveolar fricative is a type of consonantal sound used in some spoken languages.
-The International Phonetic Association uses the term voiced postalveolar fricative only for the sound [ʒ], but it also describes the voiced postalveolar non-sibilant fricative [ɹ̠˔], for which there are significant perceptual differences.
+A voiced postalveolar or palato-alveolar fricative is a type of consonantal sound used in some spoken languages.
+The International Phonetic Association uses the term voiced postalveolar fricative only for the sound [ʒ], but it also describes the voiced postalveolar non-sibilant fricative [ɹ̠˔], for which there are significant perceptual differences, as one is a sibilant and one is not.

 Voiced palato-alveolar fricative

-The voiced palato-alveolar fricative or voiced domed postalveolar fricative is a type of consonantal sound, used in some spoken languages.
+A voiced palato-alveolar fricative or voiced domed postalveolar fricative is a type of consonantal sound, used in some spoken languages.